-Invoices were e-mailed in February to associations on our mailing list and this annual $30 assessment covers the administrative costs of our mission to:
+Invoices were e-mailed earlier this year to associations on our mailing list for the annual $30 assessment that covers the administrative costs of our mission to:

 - Serve as an advocate for and a voice of the people who call the Naperville area their home;